 Vancouver’s Indian Summer Festival is a festival featuring music, art, and public speaking events by Canadian, South Asian and Indigenous artists in July.

-It’s a multi-day arts festival that brings artists, writers and thinkers from across Canada and overseas.
-Some of its events are free, and others are ticketed.
+It’s a multi-day arts festival that brings together artists, writers and thinkers from across Canada and abroad.
+Some of the festival’s events are free, while others require paid tickets.

 Other Information